Benefiting the animals & our community

 In Investigations, our compassionate animal welfare agents protect vulnerable animals from neglect and mistreatment, and educate owners on proper and humane care for their animals.

 The Dumb Friends League and Colorado Humane Society, which is a program of the League, provide animal neglect and mistreatment investigations in 45 counties throughout Colorado.
 Protecting companion animals and horses is an integral part of our mission.
 As state-commissioned peace officers under C.R.S.
 35-42-107, our investigators are professionals dedicated to carrying out the provisions of the Animal Protection Act.

 How to report animal abuse

-- Crime Stoppers (throughout Colorado) – To report animal abuse or neglect throughout the state of Colorado, submit an anonymous tip through the Crime Stoppers website.
+- Crime Stoppers (throughout Colorado) – To report animal abuse or neglect throughout the state of Colorado, submit an anonymous tip through the Crime Stoppers website, call the Anonymous Tip Line at 720.913.7867 (STOP) or text to 274637 (CRIMES).

-- Dumb Friends League (metro Denver area) – You may also contact the Dumb Friends League directly by filing an online report or calling us at 800.249.5121, 8a.m. to 5p.m., Monday-Friday.
+- Dumb Friends League (metro Denver area) – You may also contact the Dumb Friends League directly by filing an online report.

 For concerns regarding barking, licensing, spay/neuter requirements, running at large and vaccinations, please contact your local animal control agency.